 Focal length: Full-frame less than 24mm; APS-C less than 16mm; Four-thirds less than 12mm

 These lenses will fit a lot into the scene.
-They are very easy to handheld and to move smoothly, with very good depth of field.
+They’re easy to handhold and have very good depth of field.
 But closeups and the edges of shots will be very distorted, and it’ll be very obvious if the lens isn’t level.
-These lenses are great for fast, fly-on-the-wall documentary work because they let you get really close to the subject, and the dramatic perspective can make pretty much anything look interesting.
-But good quality ultrawide lenses for system cameras are expensive.
+These lenses are good for fast, fly-on-the-wall documentary work because they let you get really close to the subject, and the dramatic perspective can make pretty much anything look interesting.
+Good quality ultrawide lenses for system cameras are expensive.

 Which lenses to buy?